ChameleonCloud/docs/source/technical/project.rst

 Service Units
 _________________

-One Service Unit is equivalent to one hour of usage of one bare metal node.
-For example, a reservation for 5 bare metal nodes for 8 hours would use 40 Service Units.
+One Service Unit (SU) is equivalent to one hour of usage of one allocatable resource (physical hosts, network segments, or floating IPs).
+For example, a reservation for 5 Haswell compute nodes for 8 hours would use 40 SUs.
+However, for certain types of resources, more SUs will be charged.
+For more details about allocation charges, please see `here <https://www.chameleoncloud.org/about/frequently-asked-questions/#toc-what-are-the-units-of-an-allocation-and-how-am-i-charged->`_.

 .. _project-details: